 Timeline for Common Catalog Platform

-GSA hopes to launch the pilot to a limited number of contractors during the first half of fiscal year 2023 (between October 2022 and March 2023).
-Following the pilot, GSA will first rollout the program to product vendors with detailed catalogs on GSA Advantage, followed by service providers with text files on Advantage.
+GSA plans to launch the pilot in March of 2023 to a subset of companies that hold the OS4 Office Products and Supplies SIN 339940OS4.
+Following the pilot, GSA will begin to rollout the program to all GSA MAS Contract holders in fiscal year 2024.
+GSA had previously stated product vendors with detailed catalogs on GSA Advantage would be first, followed by service providers with text files on Advantage.

 While we are still a long way out from seeing a final product, the Common Catalog Platform looks to be a welcome improvement and promising step forward.